To provide responsive leadership to support schools and families and to protect the rights of all students.

 The requirements of the federal Elementary and Secondary Education Act (ESEA), currently authorized as the No Child Left Behind Act of 2001 (NCLB), fall under this division's monitoring responsibilities.

 Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute that protects a student with a disability from discrimination.
 The Section 504 page includes the Section 504 Compliance Manual, forms, and more.

 The program monitoring unit provides training and oversight of special education programs through monitoring to ensure compliance with federal and state law.
 The fiscal monitoring unit provides training and oversight of special education funds through monitoring to ensure compliance.
 See the Monitoring page for more.

 Maltreatment of Minors Reporting

 This division investigates and issues reports on allegations of alleged abuse, neglect or sexual abuse of children that occur in Minnesota public schools by school district employees.
-For information on the Maltreatment of Minors Reporting Act and Minnesota's mandated reporting process, see the Student Maltreatment page.
+Read more about the Maltreatment of Minors Reporting Act and mandated reporting.

 Pupil Fair Dismissal Act

 When a student is removed from school for disciplinary reasons, the Pupil Fair Dismissal Act assures the student certain rights.
 More information can be found on the Student Discipline and Truancy page.